neoaggelos/cluster-api-provider-lxc/docs/book/src/howto/machine-placement.md

 ## Launch a cluster

-Generate a cluster using the [default cluster template](../reference/templates/default.md) and set the following additional configuration:
+Generate a cluster manifest using the [default cluster template](../reference/templates/default.md) and set the following additional configuration:

 ```bash
 export CONTROL_PLANE_MACHINE_TARGET="@cpu-nodes"